Verdone/verdone.github.io/_pages/about.md

 # Contact

-Send me a message at g_verdon@live.concorida.ca.
-You can also get in touch with me through GitHub or LinkedIn.
+Send me a message at g_verdon@live.concorida.ca and I will get back to you as soon as possile.

 # Background and Education

 I was born and raised in Canada, and right now I'm studying at Concordia University.
 Before that, I was in Computer Science and Mathematics at Vanier College.
-I'd like to do a lot more once I graduate with my bachelor's degree in software engineering.

 # Hobbies

 Fitness and engineering projects are the hobbies that I really enjoy outside of school.
-Video games every once in a while are cool too.

 # About this Website